DeveloperWilliams/Gym-website/README.md

 [Email Me](mailto:archywilliams2@gmail.com)

-## Gym Fitness Website
+## E-commerce Website

-This repository contains the source code for a gym website, implemented as a single page application (SPA) using HTML, CSS, and JavaScript.
+This repository contains the source code for an E-commerce website, implemented as a single page application (SPA) using HTML, CSS, and JavaScript and JQuery.

 - Visit the website on [Gym Website](https://william-gym-website.netlify.app/)